Stuck on FAFSA?

 Hispanic Scholarship Fund

 Hispanic Scholarship Fund awards are open to Hispanic students (including DACA) who have 3.0 GPAs or better and plan to attend public universities.
 Highly competitive and available to students nationwide.

-College Depot provides a database of scholarships (with tags for those available to undocumented and DACA students) plus free, full-service college planning located inside Burton Barr Library.
+College Depot provides a database of scholarships for everyone – including those with DACA/Dreamer status.
+Plus free, full-service college planning located inside Burton Barr Library.

 Bilingual college planning advisors and assistants offer one-on-one appointments and workshops on college admissions, financial aid, and scholarships.
 To schedule an appointment, call 602-261-8847.

 Many companies offer tuition reimbursement to all of their employees.
 See below for examples.
 For eligibility requirements, follow up with the employer.

 - Arizona Federal Credit

 - City of Phoenix